woodard/libabigail/doc/manuals/abidiff.rst

 human being needs to review the ABI changes to decide if they are compatible or not.

+Note that, at the moment, there are only a few kinds of ABI changes that would result in setting the flag ``ABIDIFF_ABI_INCOMPATIBLE_CHANGE``.
+Those ABI chanages are either:

+  - the removal of the symbol of a function or variable that has been defined and exported.
+  - the modification of the index of a member of a virtual function table (for C++ programs and libraries).

+With time, when more ABI change patterns are found to *always* constitute incompatible ABI changes, we will adapt the code to recognize those cases and set the ``ABIDIFF_ABI_INCOMPATIBLE_CHANGE`` accordingly.
+So, if you find such patterns, please let us know.

 The remaining bits are not used for the moment.

 .. _abidiff_usage_example_label: